-Now, I am sure most of you are aware of what Glasshouse candles are – for those who aren’t, they are ‘double scented’ candles that fill your home with a scent even the next door neighbours could smell!!
-There are a magnitude of scents that you can choose from but I have never been able to get past the ‘Tahaa’ scent (Caramel-Vanilla) so always buy this one.
+Now, I am sure most of you are aware of what Glasshouse candles are.
+For those who aren’t, they are ‘double scented’ candles that fill your home with a fragrance that even your neighbours could smell!!

-I guess you can say I am in love with these candles, unfortunately my bank account is not!!
-They range in price from $18.95 for a very small to $43-60 for a large and if you are burning candles as frequently as I do this is just not practical without mortgaging your house and car!!
+I guess you can say I am in love with these candles, but unfortunately my bank account is not!!
+They range in price from $18.95 for a very small candle to $43-60 for a large candle.
+If you are burning these candles as frequently as I do this is just not practical without mortgaging your house and car!!

 Making your own candles is fun, easy and I find it is a good way to switch off my brain after a long day.
 You can get really creative choosing what size, shape, colour and scent you use allowing you to tailor them to fit you home.
 I have put this post together to help you with making your own candles at home, they also make great presents.

 Glasshouse candles are made with a blend of wax types, the candles I will teach you to make today will be made of soy wax – a natural wax derived from soy beans.
 Paraffin based candles release petro-carbons into the atmosphere and leave that black sooty substance around your jar and on your furniture if you burn them often.
 It is also believed that soy candles burn up to 50% longer than regular mixed blend candles which means that you won’t churn through them as quickly.

 As soy candles are made from food they are much healthier for humans and pets than a paraffin based candle and are much easier to clean up if any spills occur, just use warm water and detergent.
 The down side is that soy can cost a little more at the checkout BUT if you are making them yourself you barely notice, and if they are better for you from a health perspective I think it’s a fair trade.